espocrm/documentation/docs/administration/emails.md

 Access to imported emails is controlled by roles.
 It means that if a particular email was imported from a mailbox of some user, other users will be able to see that email if they have access to that email.

-By default users don't have access to any emails.
+By default, users don't have access to any emails.
 If a user has read access level set to  *own*, they will be able to see emails where their email address is either in *From*, *To* or *CC* fields.

 There are 4 access levels: No, Own, Team, All.